What guitar scale should you improvise on if you’re playing in the key of C major?

-While one can write whole books about improvising in minor keys, this lesson should give you a general idea of the minor scales on guitar you can choose from, and get you started on using them.
+While one can write whole books about improvising in minor keys, this lesson should give you a general idea of the minor scales on the guitar you can choose from, and get you started on using them.

 - The Minor Pentatonic Scale:

-The minor pentatonic is the first minor scale you should ever learn on guitar, because it’s very easy to use in practice.
+The minor pentatonic is the first minor scale you should ever learn on guitar because it’s very easy to use in practice.

 Unlike the other next minor guitar scales, which have seven notes, the minor pentatonic has only five.

-Though this limits the amount of notes you can choose from, it makes the minor pentatonic the easiest minor scale to improvise on, since the two missing notes, form an interval that’s quite dissonant with the root note.
+Though this limits the number of notes you can choose from, it makes the minor pentatonic the easiest minor scale to improvise on, since the two missing notes, form an interval that’s quite dissonant with the root note.
 (An interval refers to the distance between two notes)

 What does this mean?